sovrin-foundation/SGF-v3/bbu/docs/gf_legal/legal_arch.md

 ## Actors & Roles

 ### Bedrock Consortium
-The Bedrock Consortium is an international subsidiary non-pro{t public trust organization chartered to provide governance for the Bedrock Business Utility.
+The Bedrock Consortium is an international subsidiary non-profit public trust organization chartered to provide governance for the Bedrock Business Utility.
 The Bedrock Consortium is responsible for development and maintenance of the Bedrock Governance Framework (BGF) that establishes the purpose, principles, and policies for operation of Bedrock Business Utility.

 ### Transaction Authors